Aashishkm/Fantasy-Soccer-Player-App/README.md

 - Furthermore, as someone who is passionate about athletics in general, this app is very transferable and can apply to other sports as well.

 User stories:
+- As a user, I want to be able to create a player

-- As a user, I want to be able to select a team and add a player(s) to that team
+- As a user, I want to be able to select a team, add a player(s) to that team
 - As a user, I want to be able to select a team and view a list of players on that team
 - As a user, I want to be able to select a player on a team, and view statistics for that player
 - As a user, I want to be able to select a team and add statistics to that team
+- As a user, I want to be able to save my teams and players to file
+- As a user, I want to be able to be able to load my player and team information from file